Package Leaflet: Information for the User

 Worsening of inflammation during infectious processes.

-Until now, no severe allergic reactions have been reported with ibuprofen 600 mg, although they cannot be ruled out.
-The manifestations of this type of reaction may be fever, skin rash, severe abdominal pain, intense and persistent headache, nausea, vomiting, facial, tongue, and throat swelling, difficulty breathing, asthma, palpitations, hypotension, or shock.
+To date, no serious allergic reactions have been reported with ibuprofeno 600 mg, although they cannot be ruled out.
+The manifestations of this type of reaction could be fever, skin rash, abdominal pain, severe and persistent headache, nausea, vomiting, swelling of the face, tongue, and throat, difficulty breathing, asthma, palpitations, hypotension (lower than usual blood pressure), or shock.

 A severe skin reaction known as DRESS syndrome may occur.
 The symptoms of DRESS syndrome include: skin rash, lymph node inflammation, and elevated eosinophils (a type of white blood cell).

-If any of the side effects listed below appear, stop treatment and seek immediate medical attention:
+If any of the following adverse effects occur, discontinue treatment and seek medical attention immediately:

-Composition of Ibuprofeno Pharma Combix 600 mg Coated Tablets
+Composition of Ibuprofeno Pharma Combix 600 mg film-coated tablets EFG

 The active ingredient is ibuprofen.
 Each tablet contains 600 mg of ibuprofen.